jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 ## I'm thankful

 I want to thank the unsung people at Intel.
-To all the support staff, technicians, programmers, engineers, chemists, physicists: your incredibly challenging work often goes unnoticed and unappreciated.
+To all the support staff, technicians, programmers, engineers, chemists, physicists: your work is way too unappreciated.

 Just in the past few weeks your media coverage has been "COLLAPSE: Intel is Falling Apart", "The End Times of Intel", "Intel Will Never Recover".